 That is why I recommend the Japan Wireless voice and data card!
 The price is very competitive and similar to those you can find in other companies (or even a little cheaper) and they offer English support every day of the year.
 And there is no termination penalty!
 The 10GB card costs 2,980 (3,278 including fees) and the 25GB card costs 3,480 (3,828 including fees).
 Note that there is a 3,000 yen card activation fee for the first month of use, but this is the case with all companies in Japan that offer SIM cards.

 Maybe some of you are thinking of going directly to a Docomo and SoftBank office, but I don’t recommend it.
 The conditions are usually very strict, don’t allow short contracts, most of the stores don’t have anyone who speaks English and for example the pocket wifi is, in my opinion, much more expensive.
 Also, at least four years ago, the treatment of the staff was really unpleasant in the stores that I went to.

+And that’s all!
 I hope this information has been helpful for you.
-Please let me know if you know other options!
+Please let me know if you know other options.
 Or if you have questions or doubts please don’t hesitate to ask me.
 For more information about Internet in Japan, you can check the following articles too!